bravepickle/templar/README.md

 - [ ] Add debug command to see all resulting variables available for the template
 - [ ] If debug is disabled then do not show error messages.
 Instead, show help blocks with non-zero exit code
 - [ ] Add SchemaJSON file for `batch.json` files.
+- [ ] Add support of JSONL format.
+For STDIN and other to stream data.
+Instead of ReadAll, we should process each template per line on-fly and skip blank lines.

 ## Usage
 ```